Summary of Application requirements*

-Applicants must have at least a 3.0 GPA (out of 4.0 GPA) to apply to the MPH.
+All applicants must have at least a 3.0 GPA (out of 4.0 GPA) to apply to the MPH program.
 GPA is calculated from the last 60 hours (approximately two years) of undergraduate coursework.

 The Graduate Record Examination (GRE) is administered by the Educational Testing Service.
 The results must arrive at the Department by the deadline mentioned above.
 Therefore, make sure that you make arrangements and take the test on time.
-Note that the Institution Code that you must enter in the GRE application for the University of Illinois at Urbana-Champaign is 1836 and the Department Code is 0616.
+The Institution Code that you must enter in the GRE application for our MPH program at the University of Illinois at Urbana-Champaign is 4229.
+There is no minimum score required for admission.

 - MPH Program